Manuel III of Trebizond: Life

 Relations with Venice were better than with Genoa.
 In 1391 a pact was concluded, on the lines of the treaty of 1319, which reduced the dues Venice paid and confirmed the old privileges.
 In 1396 Manuel signed a golden bull at the insistence of the Venetian bailli, Gussoni, which allowed the Venetians to trade throughout his realm, granted them their own church, bank, and law court.
 Manuel sent a bell and clock to Venice to be repaired, and in 1416 a Trapezuntine embassy is recorded visiting that city.
 However, with Genoa was frequent strife.
 Manuel was accused of bribing the Genoese officials at Galata.
 In 1416 Genoa resolved to take steps against him for interference with their castle at Trebizond, which became so serious that the Venetians ordered their galleys to not land at Trebizond due to the "divisions existing between the Emperor and the Genoese".

 The last years of Manuel's reign were clouded by discord with his own son Alexios IV, although the latter had been associated in authority as despotes.
 Manuel had for a time taken into his service a young man as his page.
 The favor shown to him, however, aroused the anger of the native aristocracy because of his humble birth so they poisoned the minds of the people against the page.
 At the same time, Alexios, covetous of the throne, raised the flag of revolt and demanded that the favorite be banished.
 The nobles joined him and besieged Manuel in the upper citadel, finally forcing him to concede and banish the favorite from the palace.
 The people then dispersed, but Alexios, who was still seeking the crown, was forced to reconcile with his father.
 The price of reconciliation was that Alexios take the young page into his service.
 Manuel III died in March 1417, and was succeeded by Alexios IV.
 George Finlay records the rumor that Alexios "was suspected of having hastened his father's death."

 Manuel, "like his father, took an active interest in buildings of a religious nature.
 In the year of his succession he presented an ornate cross believed to contain a holy relic (stavrotheke), in this case a piece of the cross on which Jesus Christ was crucified, to the Soumela Monastery."

 Family

 Manuel married Gulkhan-Eudokia of Georgia, the widow of his elder half-brother Andronikos and a daughter of King David IX of Georgia, in 1377.
 His second wife, whom he married in 1395, was Anna Philanthropene of the Byzantine Doukas family.

-By Gulkhan-Eudokia, he had at least one son:
+By Gulkhan-Eudokia, he had at least two sons: